dustinpfister/blog_posts/_posts/vuejs-lifecycle-updated.md

 ## 4 - Conclusion

 The the vue update hook can be useful for defining some logic that will fire each time a reactive data object updates, or in the event that something is not reactive when the force update method is called.
 There are many other hooks that fire over the course of a vue instances life span such as the created hook that will fire once the vue instance is created buy not mounted to html, and then there is of course a hook for that also.
-Hooks come in handy when working out a custom vue constructor of component, I use them all the time where and when needed.
+Hooks come in handy when working out a custom vue constructor or component, I use them all the time where and when needed.

+Maybe the best way to learn mopre about hooks and when and where to use them, as well as how to address problems when they come up is to just start working on some examples that are your own projects.
+As such you might want to check out my [post on my current collection of vuejs example projects](/2021/02/04/vuejs-example/) that I have made thus far when it comes to getting some ideas for real projects using vuejs.